PLI “Safe Return” Policy for In-Person Programs

 Why You Should Attend

-This half-day boot camp – now in its fifth year – brings together individuals charged with formulating their organization’s global privacy compliance strategy.
-It is for those of you who must implement the “nuts and bolts” of GDPR, CCPA, Brazil’s General Data Privacy Law (“GDPL”), and other privacy laws, and evaluate the right approach for your organization.
+This half-day boot camp – now in its sixth year – brings together individuals charged with formulating their organization’s global privacy compliance strategy.
+It is for those of you who must implement the “nuts and bolts” of GDPR, CCPA, CPRA, Virginia’s Consumer Data Protection Act, Brazil’s General Data Privacy Law (“GDPL”), and other privacy laws, and evaluate the right approach for your organization.
 What are the practical implications of your chosen approach?
 What are the risks?
 And how do you implement the procedural enhancements now commonly required?
-This program is for privacy practitioners within every organization – legal, compliance, IT security, and audit – hoping to gain insights and practical information about the ongoing conversation surrounding GDPR, CCPA, GDPL and other privacy laws.
+This program is for privacy practitioners within every organization – legal, compliance, IT security, and audit – hoping to gain insights and practical information about the ongoing conversation surrounding GDPR, CCPA, CPRA, VCDPA, GDPL and other privacy laws.

 What You Will Learn

-- Gain insights on key substantive and procedural compliance recommendations for GDPR CCPA, GDPL, and other privacy laws
+- Gain insights on key substantive and procedural compliance recommendations for GDPR CCPA, CPRA, VCDPA, GDPL, and other privacy laws

-- What are the fundamental requirements for notice, consent, record of processing activities, and onward transfer requirements now mandated by GDPR?
+- What are the fundamental requirements for notice, consent, contracting, and other requirements now mandated by CPRA and other similar laws in the US?

 - Discuss practical considerations on how to set your organization’s compliance strategy